ValeraT1982/ObjectsComparer/README.md

 **NulableStringsValueComparer**

 Null and empty strings are considered as equal values.
+Has singleton implementation (**NulableStringsValueComparer.Instance**).

 **DefaultValueValueComparer**